 How to make a perfect sponge cake

-I don’t know about you but I always get slightly nervous before I whip up batter for a proper sponge.
+I don’t know about you but I always get slightly nervous before I whip up cake batter for a proper sponge.
 It feels like every batch is different and has a mind of its own.
-I always follow my recipes with precision as I know too well that baking is a science.
-There is little room for improvisation.

-Proportions have to be maintained.
-Mixing, whipping and folding techniques must be executed perfectly each time.
-Yet mistakes happen, and each sponge is slightly different.
-It is life but it sure helps when we have proper tools that help us and make us kitchen heroes in our family’s eyes!
+Yet mistakes happen, each sponge is slightly different and each cake bakes differently.
+It is life but it sure helps when we have time-tested recipes that make us kitchen heroes in our family’s eyes!
 Who is with me?

 The sponge recipe I come back to over and over again is classic.
 It’s the one that is used for Victoria Sponge Cake.
-What is so unique about this recipe is that it uses equal amounts of butter, flour and sugar.
-250g of each to be exact.

 No butter cream cheese frosting